VicPena/VicPena.github.io/index.md

 # Bio
 I'm a fourth-year PhD candidate at the [Department of Statistical Science](stat.duke.edu) at [Duke University](duke.edu), where I'm doing research on model selection, Bayesian robustness, and foundations of statistical inference under the supervision of [Jim Berger](stat.duke.edu/~berger).
 Prior to coming to Duke, I obtained a BSc in Statistics (2011) and a MSc in Statistics and Operations Research (2013) from [Universitat Politècnica de Catalunya](upc.edu).
 I completed my Master's thesis in the Biostatistics and Bioinformatics Unit at IRB Barcelona, where I worked on sequential experimental design for RNA-seq studies with [David Rossell](https://sites.google.com/site/rosselldavid/).
+If you *really* want to see a picture of me, you can [click here](VicPena.github.io/mugshot.png).

 # Publications
 * Jauch, M. & Peña, V. (2016).
 [Bayesian optimization with shape constraints.](https://arxiv.org/abs/1612.08915)  *NIPS Workshop on Bayesian Optimization.*